On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Bootstrap / Ware-pinch off-set for a closed field line

-Oscillations of $\Delta g$ result from interchanging dominance of ``particles' and ``anti-particles'' which enter the trapping domain and become mirrored there once (twice, etc.).
-Since the observation point in the last three plots is in the region $\varphi_b<\varphi<\varphi_N$, ``particles'' dominate there over ``anti-particles'' in the first peak (see also Fig.~\ref{fig:spitf_surf}) which they produce before the first reflection.
-Note that similar oscillatory behavior is seen also in the class-transition boundary layers (see Fig.~\ref{fig:ga_nearbou}) and is reflected then in the small bootstrap off-set oscillation in Fig.~\ref{fig:lambda_bB_test_newtest} at low collisionality where it decreases exponentially.
+Note that oscillatory behavior similar to that in Fig.~\ref{fig:efolding} is seen also in the class-transition boundary layers in Fig.~\ref{fig:ga_nearbou} and is reflected then in the small bootstrap off-set oscillation in Fig.~\ref{fig:lambda_bB_test_newtest} at low collisionality where it decreases exponentially.